 On the Effective Date the Plan became effective, and the Debtors emerged from Chapter 11 of the Bankruptcy Code.
 Pursuant to and by operation of the Plan, on the Effective Date, all of Old Spectrum's existing equity securities, including the existing common stock and stock options, were extinguished and deemed cancelled.
 Reorganized Spectrum Brands, Inc. filed a certificate of incorporation authorizing new shares of common stock.
-Pursuant to and in accordance with the Plan, on the Effective Date, reorganized Spectrum Brands, Inc. issued a total of 27,030,000 shares of common stock and approximately \$218 million in aggregate principal amount of 12% Senior Subordinated Toggle Notes due 2019 (the "12% Notes") to holders of allowed claims with respect to Old Spectrum's 81/2% Senior Subordinated Notes due 2013 (the "81/2 Notes"), 73/8% Senior Subordinated Notes due 2015 (the "73/8 Notes") and Variable Rate Toggle Senior Subordinated Notes due 2013 (the "Variable Rate Notes") (collectively, the "Senior Subordinated Notes").
+Pursuant to and in accordance with the Plan, on the Effective Date, reorganized Spectrum Brands, Inc. issued a total of 27,030,000 shares of common stock and approximately \$218 million in aggregate principal amount of 12% Senior Subordinated Toggle Notes due 2019 (the "12% Notes") to holders of allowed claims with respect to Old Spectrum's 8 1⁄2 % Senior Subordinated Notes due 2013 (the "81⁄2 Notes"), 7 3⁄4 % Senior Subordinated Notes due 2015 (the "7 3⁄4 Notes") and Variable Rate Toggle Senior Subordinated Notes due 2013 (the "Variable Rate Notes") (collectively, the "Senior Subordinated Notes").
 For a further discussion of the 12% Notes see "Debt Financing Activities-12% Notes."
 Also on the Effective Date, reorganized Spectrum Brands, Inc. issued a total of 2,970,000 shares of common stock to supplemental and sub-supplemental debtor-in-possession credit facility participants in respect of the equity fee earned under the Debtors' debtor-in-possession credit facility.
-The common stock is currently quoted on the OTC Bulletin Board and the Pink Sheet Electronic Quotation Service.
-However, there can be no assurances that a broker-dealer will make a market in the common stock.

-On the Effective Date, pursuant to the Plan (as amended pursuant to the Settlement), we entered into Amendment No. 1 to the senior secured term credit facility agreement reflecting the terms of the Settlement as authorized by the Confirmation Order, including a new covenant restricting us from paying cash interest on the 12% Notes until the date that is 18 months from the Effective Date, or February 28, 2011.
+On the Effective Date, pursuant to the Plan (as amended pursuant to the settlement), we entered into Amendment No. 1 to the senior secured term credit facility agreement reflecting the terms of the Settlement as authorized by the Confirmation Order, including a new covenant restricting us from paying cash interest on the 12% Notes until the date that is 18 months from the Effective Date, or February 28, 2011.
 In addition, on the Effective Date, we entered into Amendment No. 2 to the senior secured term credit facility agreement to give effect to certain technical amendments to the senior secured term credit facility agreement.
 For a further discussion of the amendments see "Debt Financing Activities-Senior Term Credit Facility."